Skip to main content

 rpg

-In the query format, we will specify a substitution macro for additional words from the keywords.txt file; this method allows increasing the variety of queries manifold:
+In the query format, we specify a macro for substituting additional words from the keywords.txt file; this method allows increasing query variability manifold:

 {subs:keywords} $query

-This macro will create as many additional queries as there are in the file for each original search query, which in total will give [number of original queries] x [number of queries in the Keywords file] = [total number of queries] as a result of the macro's work.
+This macro will create as many additional queries as there are in the file for each original search query, which in total will result in [number of original queries] x [number of queries in the Keywords file] = [total number of queries] as a result of the macro's operation.

 For example, if the keywords.txt file contains: